lukasbelka/ri/raw_financial_data/readme.md

 # Raw Financial Data

-This folder contains the raw financial data from each company which is publicly available from the financial statements / investor relations site respectively.
+This folder contains the publicly available raw financial data from each companies financial statements / investor relations site respectively.

 ## Links to raw data